kaegi/SubtitleMemorize/README.md

 ============
 Dependencies:

--   `mono` to run C# code (and `xbuild` for compiling)
+-   `mono` to run C# code
--   `ffmpeg` for do media-related work (splitting video, extracting images/audio from video, rescaling images, normalizing audio, etc.).
-Because of that, a recent version of `ffmpeg` has to be installed.
+-   `ffmpeg` for do media-related work (splitting video, extracting images/audio from video, rescaling images, normalizing audio, etc.)
+-   `GTK+ 3` for the GUI

 After installing these dependencies run following commands: